HMS Medway (1812)

-HMS Medway was a 74-gun third rate ship of the line of the Royal Navy, launched on 19 November 1812 at Northfleet.
+HMS Medway was a 74-gun third rate built for the Royal Navy in the first decade of the 19th century.
+Completed in 1813, she played a minor role in the Napoleonic Wars.

 Naval service

 At 7am on 4 July 1814, Medway was under the command of Captain Augustus Brine when she encountered the USS Syren, a 16-gun United States brig.
 An eleven-hour chase ensued, with Syrens crew throwing their cannons, anchors and ballast overboard in the hope of escaping the pursuing British vessel.
 Their efforts were insufficient and the American vessel was surrendered at sunset.
 Her crew of 137 men were taken prisoner, and her cargo of ivory impounded and later paid out to Medways crew as prize money for the capture.
 (Note: A first-class share of the prize money was worth £195 16s 4½d; a sixth-class share, that of an ordinary seaman, was worth 13s 11½d.)